bioinfo-chru-strasbourg/STARK/docs/documentation/application.md

 All steps and before alignment.
 This sequence corresponds to the FASTQ file processing before the alignment (trimming...).
 The steps are defined as makefiles rules.
 Check available steps by using the command: `STARK --pipelines_infos`.

-- Default Value: `""` (nothing to do)
+- Default: `""` (nothing to do)

 ### POST_ALIGNMENT_STEPS

 All steps after alignment and before calling.
 This sequence corresponds to the BAM file generated just after the alignment.
 The steps are defined as makefiles rules.
 Check available steps by using the command: `STARK --pipelines_infos`.

-- Default Value: `"sorting markduplicates realignment recalibration compress"`
+- Default: `"sorting markduplicates realignment recalibration compress"`

 - **Available steps (not up-to-date)**:
   - `sorting`: BAM sorting